streamlit/docs/content/kb/tutorials/databases/tidb.md

 <Important>

 Make sure to note down the password.
-It won't be available any more from TiDB Cloud.
+It won't be available on TiDB Cloud after this step.

 </Important>

-Then click **Connect**, you can easily get the connnection arguments to access the cluster.
+Then click **Connect** to easily get the connnection arguments to access the cluster.

 ![Get connection arguments](/images/databases/tidb-6.png)